uyuni-project/uyuni-rfc/accepted/00000-salt-ssh-with-salt-bundle.md

 ## Uyuni roster

-Uyuni roster module is used to provide roster data instead of creating flat roster files with Java.
-Java change to move all the logic to Uyuni roster: https://github.com/uyuni-project/uyuni/pull/4457
+We can use Uyuni roster module to provide roster data instead of creating flat roster files with Java.
+PR moving the logic to Uyuni roster on Java side: https://github.com/uyuni-project/uyuni/pull/4457

 ## Pre flight script

-Pre flight script is used to detect OS and architecture to get proper Salt Bundle from the package available with bootstrap repository.
+Salt can execute a shell script on the salt-ssh client before the "real salt-ssh execution" starts.
+This script downloads the salt-bundle package from the appropriate bootstrap repository and extracts the virtual environment.

+The "Pre flight script" calculates the bootstrap repository URL in a similar manner to the existing boostrap.sh script, based on the operating system and OS architecture of the system it is executed on.
+It requires one parameter from the Uyuni server: (host, port) (entry point) for SSH connections through tunnels.

 By-default there is no way to pass additional parameters to pre fligt script running on the managed system.
 We need to pass the entry point (host and port) to get bootstrap repository from.
 The salt codebase need to be modified to pass additional parameters, otherwise we have to generate pre flight script individually for each managed system.

 ## Deploying Salt Bundle to the managed system

 We don't need to install Salt Bundle package on the managed system.
-Only virtual environment of the bundle need to be extracted from the package.
-It can be done with pre flight script.
+We need to extract the virtual environment of the bundle from the package.
+Pre flight script is deploying it as secribed above.

 ## Using proper salt codebase